funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Bunny Bell: [FunnyBunnyofDOOM]
-  Makes a "bing" noise when the player's name is mentioned
+  Makes a "bing" noise when the player's name is mentioned Server side only.
+Client side mod is planned.

 -Just Random Teleport: [FunnyBunnyofDOOM]
-  /rtp - Teleports the player to a random location within a 100k block radius of spawn
+  /rtp - Teleports the player to a random location within a 100k configurable radius of spawn

 -Just Home: [FunnyBunnyofDOOM]
   /sethome to set your home position /home to teleport to home